5 Best Ways of Sealing Gap Between Garage Floor And Drywall

 Protection from Water:

 It is not uncommon for garage floors to get flooded.
 Water diverters help.
-But snow melt from the car or unexpected plumbing leaks can still create water pools which can find their way to the drywall.
+But snow melt from the car or unexpected plumbing leaks can still create water pools that can find their way to the drywall.
 Wainscoting prevents that!

 Protection from Impact:

 Drywall has poor impact resistance.
-Wainscoting can save your garage drywall from dents & nicks from power tools, ladders, lawn mowers, etc.
+Wainscoting can save your garage drywall from dents & nicks from power tools, ladders, lawnmowers, etc.

 Helps in Parking

-Wainscoting a garage can be quite helpful as a parking aid when you are reversing in to your garage.
-The visual break in the rear garage wall is a great aid when it comes to judging the distance in your rear view mirror.
+Wainscoting a garage can be quite helpful as a parking aid when you are reversing into your garage.
+The visual break in the rear garage wall is a great aid when it comes to judging the distance in your rearview mirror.

 Unique Beautiful Looks!